 Hydropower – the source of Hydro

-Hydro may be best known as the world’s only fully integrated aluminum company, but our name points to our history as pioneers in hydropower production.
+Hydro may be best known as the world’s only fully integrated aluminium company, but our name points to our history as pioneers in hydropower production.
 It all started in 1906 when we built a hydroelectric power plant at Svelgfoss, close to Notodden in Norway, to provide energy for our first potassium nitrate plant.

-Hydropower and aluminum production
+Hydropower and aluminium production

 Renewable energy and the environment

-Because it takes a lot of energy to produce aluminum, it is very important to use energy sources that leave a small carbon footprint.
-An aluminum plant that bases its electricity on coal, as is common in several regions of the world, has five times higher CO2 emissions than one that bases it on electricity from renewable sources.
+Because it takes a lot of energy to produce aluminium, it is very important to use energy sources that leave a small carbon footprint.
+An aluminium plant that bases its electricity on coal, as is common in several regions of the world, has five times higher CO2 emissions than one that bases it on electricity from renewable sources.
 Therefore, our core strategy is to grow our operations in regions of the world where we can use power with zero emissions, such as hydropower, wind power, solar power and more.